 - Make sure to use brick-style cream cheese in this recipe, not the spreadable kind that comes in a tub.

-- These bars freeze well, just thaw them overnight in the fridge for a sweet treat.
+- These bars freeze well for up to 3 months, just thaw them overnight in the fridge for a sweet treat.

 More Blueberry Desserts to Try!